geoffbullen/landing-page-theme/careers/200_mobile_developer.markdown

 - Strong JS/HTML/CSS
 - Node JS
 - Familiar with one or more of AngularJS, React or Vue
-- Unit and integration testing expewrience
+- Unit and integration testing experience
 - Writing clean, well structured, documented code

 ###  Nice to haves